Deltathens/tukwimo/grammar/conjugation.md

 -------|-------|---------|----|-------|------
 Suffix|(')e|(')o|c|j|zh

+Gerunds are marked with a -(')ë at the end of the verb root.
+Infinitives are marked by not inflecting.
 The Glottal Stop(') is omitted when the verb ends in a consonant, and kept when it ends in a vowel.

+## Examples: